Cyphs/SteamDeckSTR/README.md

 ## Currently Known Issues

+* [This is not configured properly when installed to an SD card.](https://github.com/Cyphs/SteamDeckSTR/issues/1) Install the game on internal storage until resolved at a later time.

 * Using the Steam virtual keyboard in Gaming Mode then closing it crashes the game.
 This may prevent you from using the text chat without an external keyboard connected.
 You might also need an external keyboard or remote desktop program at least once to enter a private server's IP address.
 It should be saved in the UI the next time it's launched.
   * Apparently, this happens with the game on the Steam Deck in general, not just with Skyrim Together Reborn.
 I've found a temporary solution until there's a real fix.
 Each time you play, open the Creations menu before loading your save and press LB to search.
 Close it, then load your save.
 The virtual keyboard won't crash now until next restart.
 Make sure `SteamDeck=0 %command%` is **removed** from Steam Launch Options or this won't work!
 Video: https://youtu.be/Km5ZJ2fAzC8